saddamarbaa/preview2htmlLv1/README.md

 # Preview2HtmlLv1

-in this Project I build compete Website using only Html4 and Css2 with focus on design part is not Responsive Yet
+in this Project I build Compete Website using only Html4 and Css2 with focus on design part is not Responsive Yet

 GitHub Pages(URL FOR TESTING)